 Just getting started?
-Solid Starts Compass℠ is our guided app experience to help you navigate first bites and beyond.
+The Solid Starts App can help you navigate first bites and beyond.
+Start your free trial.

 We have created an entire database for this.
 Search for a food to view nutrition information, and how to cut and serve that food to babies and toddlers depending on their age.
 The database is also available as an app, you can download on iPhone or Android.